Homer Bush: Major league years

 Bush made the major league roster with the New York Yankees in 1998, and was part of the team's 1998 World Series championship.
 During the regular season, he batted .380 and stole six bases in only 45 games.
 After the 1998 season, Bush was traded to the Toronto Blue Jays, along with pitchers Graeme Lloyd and David Wells, for pitcher Roger Clemens.

 Bush played in Toronto from 1999 until 2002.
 His standout season was in 1999, when he batted .320 and stole 32 bases.
 Bush was limited by hip injuries in 2000 and batted only .215.
 He rebounded in 2001, hitting .306.
 Overall, Bush averaged .283 in his years in Toronto.
 After being released early in 2002 by the Blue Jays, he was signed by the Florida Marlins, where he finished the season.
 Bush did not play in 2003 because of hip injuries.
 In 2004, the New York Yankees signed a now-healthy Bush, but he saw limited playing time.
 The Yankees invited him to their spring training in 2005.
 Due to his recurring hip injuries, however, Bush voluntarily left spring training and retired.

 Post-professional baseball career

 After he retired, Bush became a financial analyst for Merrill Lynch.
-He left the field following the 2008 recession.
+He left the field after the Great Recession.
 In 2014, he became the hitting coach for the Eugene Emeralds.
 In 2016, the Texas Rangers hired Bush to be their director of youth baseball programs.

 In 2022, Bush was named as the manager of the Mahoning Valley Scrappers of the MLB Draft League.
 In 2023, he became the new manager for the Staten Island FerryHawks of the Atlantic League of Professional Baseball.

 Personal life

 Bush and his wife, Monica, have two children, Jailyn and Homer Jr., and live in Southlake, Texas.
+Homer Jr. was the Padres' 4th round pick in 2023.